Maryland · South

 Is Lyme disease common in Calvert County?

-Calvert County reports about 40 Lyme cases per 100,000 people a year (U.S. CDC), the 93rd-highest of 1378 counties in the South and the 13th-highest of Maryland's 22 counties.
+Calvert County reports about 40 Lyme cases per 100,000 people a year (U.S. CDC), in the top 15% of U.S. counties for reported Lyme disease (the 15th-highest of Maryland's 24 counties).
 Lyme is the dominant blacklegged-tick disease, so TickZone uses this county rate as the disease baseline behind every town's score.

 All towns in Calvert County